minecraftforum/documents/rules/rules.md

 > Moderators should delete any post used to distribute content in whole by someone who does not have permission from the content creator and issue a Stolen Content warning.
 Moderators should issue a License Violation warning for any content that uses assets from an original work without permission, or if assets are used and distributed in violation of the original works license.
 A License Violation warning should be given with a 48 hour notice to bring the content in compliance, if the content is not brought into compliance within 48 hours the post should be deleted.

+## Mini-Modding

+Any posts implying that you are a member of the Minecraft Forum Staff while you are not would be considered mini-modding.
+Posts like "This thread will be locked", "You're breaking the bumping rule, reported", etc. are instances of mini-modding.
+While we appreciate the support, you need to report the post.

+Replying to the post can confuse the member and can cause further inconvenience to our members.
+Moderators have the knowledge and the tools to ensure that member understand the rules.

+If you're interested in applying for the moderator posting, you can read more about it [In the FAQ](http://www.minecraftforum.net/forums/forums/forum-discussion-info/517688-frequently-asked-questions).

+> Moderators should delete the mini-modding post and issue a Mini-Modding warning.
+If the member they were talking about did in fact violate the rules, deal with that member accordingly.

+## Profanity

+Profanity is not allowed on the Minecraft Forum.
+Language that is considered inappropriate will be automatically censored.
+Just because it's censored does not mean you're allowed to use the word.
+There is no excuse to use profanity.
+Any posts containing profanity will be removed.
+That includes self censored (sh** or f**k), automatically censored (****), acronyms (wtf), and slang (bs).

+> Profanity posts should be instantly removed and a warning issued for Profanity.
+If you think it's profanity and you aren't sure or you're just confused in general, ask in staff-moderation!
+We're a team and we're here to help one another.
+If you aren't sure, be safe and just delete the post (It can always be undeleted later) and escalate the report.

+## Duplicate Threads

+## Trolling

+## Hate Speech

+## Necroposting

 # Section Rules

 The Minecraft Forum Section Rules apply to the specified section in addition to the Global Rules, where there are conflicts the Section Rules take priority over the Global Rules, meaning a section can allow (or disallow) something that is allowed (or disallowed) elsewhere on the forum.